neuroccm/neuroccm.github.io/initiatives.md

 We developed ICU Boot Camp as a course and mobile-platform using Google Classroom for students so that they can start their rotation ready to start taking care of critically-ill patients.
 * this site is now retired - [ccw.ecriticalcare.org](http://ccw.ecriticalcare.org/)
 * Western University Critical Care Extubation Protocol [extubate](http://extubate.ecriticalcare.org/)
-* ICU BootCamp Videos, these can now by found on [silab.ca](https://sites.google.com/ncrit.org/silab/), see CRM tab
+* ICU BootCamp Videos, these can now be found on [silab.ca](https://sites.google.com/ncrit.org/silab/), see CRM tab